 Accessories Hair Accessories (blue, white, yellow, and navy) may be worn.
 Girls are not permitted to wear headbands with distracting items attached i.e. (cat ears, bunny ears, hearts, etc.) or "JoJo" bows gloss).
+No eyeliner or eye shadow.
 No nail polish or artificial nails are permitted.